View our Covid-19 Response Learn More- Click to Dismiss

 Destroying Records

-LEAs and AEAs are allowed to destroy personally identifiable information (PII) at the point it is no longer needed to provide educational services to the student or for audit purposes (e.g., Medicaid records).
-Per the Iowa Administrative Rules, special education records must be maintained for five years after special education services end for a student.
-LEAs and AEAs are allowed to destroy personally identifiable information at the point it is no longer needed to provide educational services to the student or for audit purposes (e.g., Medicaid records).
+AEAs and participating agencies are allowed to destroy personally identifiable information (PII) at the point it is no longer needed to provide early intervention services to the child or for audit purposes (e.g., Medicaid records).
+Per the Iowa Administrative Rules, early intervention records must be maintained for five years after early intervention services end for a child.

 Notification of Destruction of Records

 AEAs and LEAs shall notify the parent(s) and age of majority students that records will be destroyed at age 27 at the time of exit from special education.
-Parents receive an annual copy of the Procedural Safeguards Manual, which also articulates the AEA policy to destroy records after the learner has attained the age of 27 years and at least five years after exiting special education.
+Parents receive an annual copy of the Procedural Safeguards Manual, which also articulates the AEA policy to destroy records after the learner has attained the age of 27 years and at least five years after exit from Early Access.

-Parent(s) and eligible students have the right to request that records be destroyed when no longer needed by the AEA/LEA.
+Parent(s) have the right to request that records be destroyed when no longer needed by the AEA/LEA or participating agency.
 This right applies to the period of time, if any, between the point in time that the AEA/LEA has communicated that records are no longer needed and the point in time when actual destruction would occur.

 Permanent Records